-James, from the UK, took Start SEO Writing way back in August 2014, back when it was still known as The Quickstart Class.
-James was a star pupil of mine, and I’ve loved watching his progress — both in business and in life.
+James, from the UK, took my freelance writing course way back in August 2014.
+James was a star pupil of mine, and I’ve loved watching his progress – both in business and in life.
 Not long after completing the course, he moved to Australia for a year, and in a few days he’ll be heading to Whistler, Canada.
 Talk about taking advantage of the lifestyle!
 But I’ll let him tell you all about that.
 Here’s his story:

 If you could pin down your main reason for wanting to be a freelance writer, what would it be?